RafidMuhymin/astro-imagetools/docs/src/pages/en/components-and-apis.md

 To make the `<BackgroundImage />` component work, you need to import the [`<ImageSupportDetection />`](#imagesupportdetection) component in the `<head>` of your **Layout** component.
 This component adds **655 bytes** to the generated pages.

+The body of the `<BackgroundImage />` component will be used as the content of the container element.

 > **Note:** Layouts don't make sense for background images.
 So, they aren't supported by the `<BackgroundImage />` component.

 #### Example Usage of `<BackgroundImage />`